*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

 - Journal – Workouts completed & data history

 - Time (10min – 60min)

 - Difficulty (Easy – Just Right – Hard)

 The programs range in length from 10 minutes to 60 minutes.
 You can select options based on difficulty or length.
 The instructors are good.
 I found them to be engaging and provide good cues.
 Even though you can use a workout with vocal cues while watching Netlflix, I found the studio rides to be a bit more motivating and engaging simply because you don’t get distracted or lose focus.
-The only drawback to selecting your own music is it isn’t integrated into the programming itself.
+The only drawback to selecting your own music is that it isn’t integrated into the programming.
 Whereas Peloton rides are designed around the music, the JRNY app features good music, but it’s more of a background component.

 Bowflex Velocore Leaning Bike Ride Experience

 If, like me, you presumed the lean feature to be a bit of a gimmick, be prepared to be pleasantly surprised.
 There are a few things I like about how Bowflex has designed the Velocore.
 The first is, the bike is equally functional with the lean feature locked or engaged.
 If you keep the frame locked to limit lean, you get a great ride on a stable bike.
 If you unlock the frame which allows it to lean, you get a more realistic riding experience.
 The lean feature really doesn’t create a feeling of imbalance.
 While this may not be ideal for anyone with balance or vertigo issues, I didn’t find it made me feel dizzy while watching the screen.
 The lean feature is more pronounced for taller, larger riders since it is weighted at the bottom.
 Those who have more weight to shift side to side will find a greater amount of lateral lean during the ride.
 I found the frame just kind of shifted a bit as I rode.
 In order to get it to really lean, I had to shift all my body weight to one side and even then, it restabilizes in a vertical position pretty quickly.